cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 As you might have expected, you do not have any keys yet.

-Let's fix that and add a new key:
+Fix that and add a new key:

 ```bash
 $ ./simd keys add b9lab